Engee documentation

 Details

-Select this check box to blank out the element’s backward response.
-With a reverse deflector, the responses at all azimuth angles greater than 90° from the broadside are set to zero.
-The broadside is defined as 0° of azimuth angle and 0° of elevation angle.
+Select this option to mute the feedback of the element.
+With the reverse deflector, the responses at all azimuth angles exceeding 90° from the wide side, set to zero.
+The wide side is defined as 0° azimuth angle and 0° elevation angle.

 Dependencies

-To enable this checkbox, set the Element type parameters to Isotropic Antenna or Omni Microphone.
+To enable this option, set the Element type parameter to Isotropic Antenna or `Omni Microphone'.

 Default value